Reading Time: 13 minutes

 Career Guide to AI, Robotics, and Autonomous Vehicles

-As I’m in the filed of Robotics and Autonomous vehicle, I am frequently approached by concerned parents and ambitious Computer Science graduates with the same burning question: “How do I transition from a standard software role into the high-stakes world of AI and Autonomous Systems?”
+With over 30 years in Robotics and Autonomous Vehicles, I am frequently approached by concerned parents and ambitious Computer Science/Sofware Engineering/Mechanical Engineering graduates with the same burning question: “How do I start or transition from a graduate/standard software role into the high-stakes world of AI Robotics and Autonomous Systems?”

 📢 Notice: Learn the Basic & Explore Self-Driving Cars